jambonz/next-static-site/markdown/docs/webhooks/listen.md

 The format of the audio data sent over the websocket is 16-bit PCM encoding, with a user-specified sample rate.
 The audio is sent in binary frames over the websocket connection.

 Additionally, one text frame is sent immediately after the websocket connection is established.
 This text frame contains a JSON string with all of the call attributes normally sent on an HTTP request (e.g. callSid, etc), plus **sampleRate** and **mixType** properties describing the audio sample rate and stream(s).
 Additional metadata can also be added to this payload using the **metadata** property as described in the table below.
 Once the intial text frame containing the metadata has been sent, the remote side should expect to receive only binary frames, containing audio.

-The remote side is not expected to send any data back over the websocket.
+Note that the remote side can optionally send messages and audio back over the websocket connection, as described below in [Birectional Audio](#birectional_audio).

 ```json
 {